NeedsSoySauce/testme/README.md

 ## Testing

-This project uses Django default testing suite `unittest`.
+This project uses Django's default testing suite `unittest`.
 Experience with it so far suggests moving to `pytest` could be worthwhile.

 To run tests: